danhighley/IT3038C-Scripts/final/Finale README.md

 sched.add_job(sensor,'interval',seconds=10)
 sched.start()
 ```
 As mentioned earlier, Flask does not like traditional loops and timers to refresh data, so I could not use a while True loop.
 Flask will not send the same variable twice over the same thread.
 To get around this, I used the apscheduler module to schedule a refresh function to pull system information every 10 seconds.
 The (daemon=True) tells the scheduler to use a new thread each time it pulls the system information with the sensor function.
-This lets Flask keep the HTML document updated every 10 seconds, or what ever interval you choose.
+This lets Flask keep the HTML document updated every 10 seconds, or whatever interval you choose.

 It was also discovered that the apscheduler does not play nice with the Flask's debug function, causing the schedule to trigger twice every iteration.
-You could see this on the console output and is a know problem with Flask and Apschedule.
+You could see this on the console output and is a known problem with Flask and Apschedule.
 To solve this issue, I had to disable Flasks debugger by removing debug=True.

 Now we can have Flask send the variables to the HTML
 ```